imesh/node-postgres-sql-sample/README.md

-# Node Postgre Sample API
+# Node Postgres Sample API

 This is a sample REST API implemented in Node.js using [Express](http://expressjs.com/).
 This API exposes following API resouces for executing CRUD operations: